 At the time when initial science operations concepts are being defined, proposers should contact the person named in Section 1.3.2.2 above for information about SN mission operations services and costs.
-A representative assists proposers by providing service and cost information.
-Further, the Customer Commitment Office aids in documenting initial mission operations requirements in a preliminary Project Service Level Agreement (PSLA).
+A representative will assist proposers by providing service and cost information.
+Further, the NIMO aids in documenting initial mission operations requirements in a preliminary Project Service Level Agreement (PSLA).